Federal Direct Subsidized and Unsubsidized Loans

 - Financial need is determined by your Cost of Attendance minus your Estimated Family Contribution (EFC) from the FAFSA and any other aid you will receive.

-- The federal government subsidizes or pays the interest on the loan while you are enrolled at least half-time and in an eligible period of deferment.
+- The federal government subsidizes or pays the interest on the loan while you are enrolled at least half-time, in an eligible period of deferment, and during grace periods.

 - The Unsubsidized Loan is awarded based on your Cost of Attendance minus any other aid you will receive, your dependency status and your academic grade level.